 Answer: With less sea ice comes more competition for food.
 As the sea ice melts and the seal population falls, polar bears will need to compete for their food and find alternative food sources.
-The problem is that polar bears are huge animals, who require the high fat diet of seals in order to survive the cold climate they live in.
+The problem is that polar bears are huge animals, who require the high-fat diet of seals in order to survive in the climate they live in.

 Question: What other reason is sea ice important for polar bears?

 Answer: Sea ice is very important for female polar bears.
 Female polar bears create maternity dens on the sea ice.
 Studies have shown that pregnant polar bears have to travel further to find thick and stable ice to build their dens and have their cubs.

 Answer: The overall temperature of the entire world is warming ever so slightly.
 This is called “global warming” or “climate change”.
 The slightest increase in temperature is having a negative impact on the formation of sea ice, the quality of sea ice and the amount of sea ice that exists.